sfcta/cmp_scripts/README.md

 From PeMS data, use PeMS/.....py

 ### Speed: LOS and reliability
+The [monthly dashboard](https://cmp.sfcta.org/) used to be referred to as real-time, so there are still some references to `realtime`/`rt` left in the code/database.
 #### Floating car
 0. Not 100% sure, but I think: Before the monitoring period, `speed/inrix/sample_size_analysis.py` is used to determine which CMP segments need to have data collected on floating car runs to supplement the INRIX data.
 1. Run `parse_raw_data.py`.
 2. Use `compare_years.ipynb` to compare floating car data across years.
 #### INRIX (& merging floating car data in)
+1. Run the INRIX network conflation code for the CMP roadway network for the biennial reports (see [[speed/inrix/xd_segments/README.md]]).
+2. The INRIX data should already be downloaded to directories like `Q:\Data\Observed\Streets\INRIX\v2501\2025\04` for the monthly INRIX dashboard updates.
+If not, see the [Monthly Congestion Dashboard / INRIX: Data Download and Processing Guide](https://docs.google.com/document/d/1Pt7duNvKq12PCoeR6YsCwzVrQBAEsifi22JmQSo9gx8).
+3. Create the TOML config file using the template `speed/inrix/biennial_auto_los_reliability_20yy.toml`.
+4. `uv run speed/inrix/biennial_auto_los_reliability.py path/to/biennial_auto_los_reliability_20yy.toml` (with the TOML config file created in the last step)
+#### analysis
+- `speed/compare_years.ipynb`: scatter plot comparing speeds across 2 years
+- `warehouse_scripts\cmp\_README.md`

 ### Counts
 For intersection and midblock counts, see the READMEs in Counts/intersection and Counts/midblock.